solana-foundation/developer-content/docs/core/programs/anchor.md

 public function in the module represents a separate instruction for the program.

 In every function, the first parameter is always a `Context` type.
-Subsequent parameters, which are optional, define instruction data required by the instruction.
+Subsequent parameters, which are optional, define the instruction data required by the instruction.

 ```rust filename="lib.rs" {5, 8-12}